comprna/reorientexpress/README.md

                         Corresponding extensions will be added.

 *  **-model M, --m M**:       The model to test or to predict with.

+The different option available for CNN (reoreintexpress-cnn.py) are:

+* **-h, --help**:             Shows a help message with all the options.

+*  **-train**:                Set true to train a model.

+*  **-test**:                 Set true to test a model.

+*  **-predict**:              Set true to use a model to make predictions

+*  **-data D, --d D**:        The path to the input data.
+Must be either fasta or fastq.
+Can be compressed in gz format.
+Mandatory.

+*  **-source {annotation,experimental,mapped}, --s {annotation,experimental,mapped}**:
+                        The source of the data.
+Must be either 'experimental', 'annotation' or 'mapped'.
+Choose experimental for
+                        experiments like RNA-direct, annotation for
+                        transcriptomes or other references and mapped for reads mapped to a reference transcriptome.
+                        Mapped reads must be in PAF format to extract the orientation.
+                        Mandatory.

+*  **-format {fasta,fastq,auto}, --f {fasta,fastq,auto}**:
+                        The format of the input data.
+Auto by deafult.
+Change only if inconsistencies in the name.

+*  **-annotation A, --a A**:  Path to the PAF file if a mapped training set is used.

+*  **-use_all_annotation, -aa**:
+                        Uses all the reads from the annotation, instead of only keeping protein_coding, lincRNA, processed_transcript, antisense, and retained_intron.
+                        Use it also if the fasta has unconventional format and gives errors.

+*  **-win_size W, --w W**:       Window size for spliting the sequence.

+*  **-step_size, --step**:       Overlapping size on the the sliding window.

+*  **-reads R, --r R**:       Number of reads to use from the dataset.

+*  **-trimming T, --t T**:    Number of nucleotides to trimm at each side.
+0 by default.

+*  **-reverse_all**:          Reverse-complement all input sequences to double up the training input, instead of reverse-complementing just a random half of the input sequences, which is the default.

+*  **-verbose, --v**:         Flag to print detailed information about the training process.

+*  **-epochs E, --e E**:      Number of epochs to train the model.

+*  **-output O, --o O**:      Where to store the outputs. using "--train" outputs a model, while using "-predict" outputs a csv.
+                        Corresponding extensions will be added.

+*  **-model M, --m M**:       The model to test or to predict with.

 ----------------------------
 # Inputs and Outputs